wellingguzman/wellingguzman.com/public/about.md

-I am a software engineer focusing on web technologies and web-related solutions.
+I am a software engineer focusing on web and web-related technologies.
 I am passionate about the web, system design, open source, computers, mentoring, teaching and _reinventing the wheel_*.

 ![](//wellingguzman.com/images/me.jpg)